-Damon metal braces: Damon metal braces look very similar to traditional metal braces.
+- Damon metal braces: Damon metal braces look very similar to traditional metal braces.
 The visible difference is that traditional braces often have small hooks for elastic bands, whereas Damon braces do not.
 With the Damon System, you can also see the self-ligating sliding mechanism—but only if you look very closely.

 - Damon Clear braces: Damon Clear braces are made from ceramic, and are similar to traditional clear braces—the bracket is transparent, so the braces are much less noticeable on your teeth.
 The difference between Damon ceramic braces and other brands is the lack of visible metal parts and elastic ties, making them even less noticeable.
-We will talk more about this further down, but if you're looking for a discreet way to straighten teeth, you may want to consider at-home clear aligners like the ones made by Candid.
+We will talk more about this further down, but if you're looking for a discreet way to straighten teeth, you may want to consider at-home clear aligners.
 These are much more affordable, and they have an average treatment time of just six months.